The best horror games to play in 2024

 From founding fathers of horror to underrated gems, here are some of the best horror games to sink your teeth into.

-2023 has been a great year for horror fans, so if you’re looking to scare yourself silly with some of the best horror games of all time, then you’re in the right place.
+If you’re looking to scare yourself silly with some of the best horror games of all time, then you’re in the right place.
 Halloween has been and gone, but it's always an appropriate time to get cosy and play something spine-tingling.
 Whether you’re looking to lose sleep for fear of what lurks in the shadows, or you simply want some fear-fuelled laughs, there are an abundance of tremendously terrifying video games out there to try.

 Resident Evil is one of the first games I remember, and the countless late nights I had binging horror movies with my dad have granted me an affectionate affinity towards horror as a genre.
 I’ve also realised that I don’t particularly like being scared, but I do really admire how horror games can make you feel so much at once when they’re done right.
 I also think monsters and aliens are kinda cool – and that's why horror games, in particular, rule: they can combine all of the above in an interactive, entertaining way.

-With that in mind, here’s our list of some of the best horror games of all time (in no particular order) that you can still play today, ranging from recent award winners to some more off the radar titles.
+With that in mind, here’s our list of some of the best horror games of all time (in no particular order) that you can still play today, ranging from award winners to some more off the radar titles.

 Resident Evil 1, 2, and 7